Mongol18fg/Zauncher/README.md

 ### Will the launcher be ported to other platforms?
 - No!
 We will not port the launcher to other platforms.
 We are devotees of GNU/Linux and OpenSource, we only want to draw your attention to the more open world of OpenSource with GNU/Linux, not to draw your attention to closed MacOS or Windows.

+### Do I need a license?
+- No. You don't need a license, we believe that software should be available to everyone, not just those who have money.
+If you have money and are inspired by Minecraft using our launcher, you can support Mojang and buy minecraft.

+### Do you engage in piracy?
+- Of course not!
+We take all versions of the game from open sources - Minecraft Fandom.
+We do not pirate games in any way.

+### Can I help the development?
+- In principle..
+Yes!
+You can write to our corporate email (pzorgv@freenet.am) with a request for the rights to change the repository, you can be given them.